Cinema of West Bengal

-Cinema of West Bengal, also known as Tollywood or Bengali cinema, is the segment of Indian cinema, dedicated to the production of motion pictures in the Bengali language, widely spoken in the state of West Bengal.
+Cinema of West Bengal, also known as Tollywood or Bengali cinema in India, is the segment of Indian cinema, dedicated to the production of motion pictures in the Bengali language, widely spoken in the state of West Bengal and Eastern India.
 It is based in the Tollygunge region of Kolkata, West Bengal.
 The origin of the nickname "Tollywood"—a portmanteau of the words Tollygunge and Hollywood—dates back to 1932.
 It was a historically important film industry, at one time the centre of Indian film production.
 The Bengali film industry is known for producing many of Indian cinema's most critically acclaimed Parallel Cinema and art films, with several of its filmmakers gaining recognition at the Indian National Film Awards and earning international acclaim.

+Bengali feature films have won the most National Film Awards with 22 wins in India.
+The history of Bengali cinema began in the early 20th century with the release of Billwamangal (also known as Bhagwat Gita) in 1919, which is widely regarded as the world's first Bengali film Produced by Madan Theatres and directed by Rustomji Dhotiwala, Billwamangal (1919) was a silent film and is generally regarded as the first Bengali feature film.
+Earlier film work in Bengal by Hiralal Sen included short actuality, advertising and recordings of theatrical performances rather than feature-length narrative films.

 Ever since Satyajit Ray's Pather Panchali (1955) was awarded Best Human Document at the 1956 Cannes Film Festival, Bengali films frequently appeared in international fora and film festivals for the next several decades.
 This allowed Bengali filmmakers to reach a global audience.
 The most influential among them was Satyajit Ray, whose films became successful among European, American and Asian audiences.
 His work subsequently had a worldwide impact, with filmmakers such as Martin Scorsese, James Ivory, Abbas Kiarostami, Elia Kazan, François Truffaut, Carlos Saura, Isao Takahata, Wes Anderson and Danny Boyle being influenced by his cinematic style, and many others such as Akira Kurosawa praising his work.